 For all its glitz and glamour, its high-revs and tyre screeching, and its incessant acceptance – nay, embracing – of every endorsement opportunity that comes its way, it must be remembered that Formula 1 is a sport.
 Well, that’s what fans of this rolling circus of motor might would have us believe.
 But whatever your thoughts on Bernie Ecclestone’s ultimate plaything, the sport has garnered such a wide following in recent decades that the bookies have started to embrace F1 too.

 With more bookmakers than ever offering betting markets on this most prestigious of motorsport competitions, there has never been a better time to bet on Formula 1.
-So read on for the most popular betting types, the rules that could cause you to have kittens and strategies to employ when trying to make a profit from betting on the richest sport on four wheels.
+So read on for the most popular betting types, the rules that could cause you to have kittens and strategies to employ when trying to get that net win from betting on the richest sport on four wheels.

 How To Bet On Formula 1